 There are 4 main collections of genealogical records to be found at Ancestry.
 The first two of these are essential resources for you to build out your family tree and also to add details about your ancestors.

 1. Vital Records

-When you are first starting out on your family history journey the first resource that you will likely come across are birth, marriage and death documents.
+When you are first starting on your family history journey the first resource that you will likely come across are birth, marriage, and death documents.
 These are what I used when I first started to trace my family tree.

 So it’s a good tool for you to reach further back in time.